-The reason most people purchase the Badge-A-Minit hand press is that the advertised priced is only $29.95.
+The reason most people purchase Badge-A-Minit's hand press button-making system is that the advertised priced is only $29.95.

-But what many of those people probably don't realize is that for their money they are only going to receive 10 pinback button sets.
-And a circle cutter for cutting their designs is not included.
+But what most people don't realize is that they are only going to receive enough supplies to make 10 pinback buttons.

 Add 250 pinback button sets and a circle cutter, and the price of a Badge-A-Minit hand press would increase dramatically ... to over $160.00